-I have two children, both born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
+I have three children, all born at home in a waterbirth, and I am a proponent of calm pregnancy, peaceful birth, breastfeeding, connected parenting, and informed choice in all things.
 I have contributed to several birth-related initiatives in Ottawa, including Mothers of Change, Consumers Supporting Midwifery Care, CHOICE!
 Birth and Baby film festival, and Holistic Birth Directory – a growing repository of holistic birth practitioners.
 Below are my notes on natural approach to pregnancy, childbirth, midwifery, breastfeeding, and childcare.

 The hand that rocks the cradle is the hand that rules the world.